 His successes would garner him further attention from the the U.S. Electric Lighting Company, putting him at a company in direct competition with Edison, in 1880.
-While there, Latimer patented a new filament for the light bulb, using carbon instead of more incendiary materials, like bamboo, that were commonly used for filaments.
+While there, Latimer patented a new filament for the light bulb, using carbon instead of more incendiary materials, like bamboo, that was commonly used for filaments.
 The addition of the carbon filament increased the life span and practicality of light bulbs, which had previously died after just a few days.
 In 1884, he went on to work with Edison at the Edison Electric Light Company.

 Color IBM PC Monitor and Gigahertz Chip, Co-Invented by Mark Dean c.
 1980 and 1999

 Before flat screens and hi-definition LCD monitors were the norm, PC displays were limited to screens with no color that were tethered to computers with limited processing power.
 That all changed thanks to Black inventor and engineer Mark Dean.
 Dean began working for IBM as a chief engineer in the early 1980s, making up a team of 12 people who would develop the first IBM PC.
 In addition to helping create IBM’s original machine in his early years with the company, he also worked to develop the color monitor and led the team that developed the first gigahertz processor.
 The massive chip, built in 1999, would allow for for higher processing rates at faster speeds within PCs.